 7.00pm to 9.30pm, Thursday 7 December

 What role does science have to play in our ultimate contingency plans?
 Nick Goldman will reveal how the European Bioinformatics Institute is preparing for the future by storing information in DNA.
-Marie Haga, Director of the Global Crop Diversity Trust, will explain how the remote Svalbard Global Seed Bank is built to withstand the challenge of natural or man-made disasters.
+Brian Lainoff, lead partnership coordinator at the Global Crop Diversity Trust, will explain how the remote Svalbard Global Seed Bank is built to withstand the challenge of natural or man-made disasters.

 Nick Goldman has a first degree in mathematics and received his PhD in molecular evolution from the Department of Zoology, University of Cambridge, in 1992.
 He worked at the Natural History Museum, the MRC-National Institute for Medical Research and the University of Cambridge before joining the European Bioinformatics Institute (EBI) in 2002.
 He leads a research group devising novel data analysis techniques for molecular evolution, and has published approximately 100 scientific papers.